 Stamford Raffles's career and contributions to Singapore

-Sir Thomas Stamford Raffles (b.
+Thomas Stamford Raffles (Sir) (b.
 6 July 1781, off Port Morant, Jamaica–d.
-5 July 1826, Middlesex, England)1 is famously known as the founder of modern Singapore.
+5 July 1826, Middlesex, England)1 is known as the founder of modern Singapore.
 Besides signing the treaty with Sultan Hussein Shah of Johor on 6 February 1819 that gave the British East India Company the right to set up a trading post in Singapore, Raffles made several other contributions that helped establish Singapore as a thriving settlement.

 Founding of Singapore

 In December 1818, Raffles left Calcutta in search of a new British settlement to replace Malacca.
 Malacca was one of the many British territories returned to the Dutch under the Treaty of Vienna.
-Raffles had foreseen that without a strategic British trading post located within the Straits, the Dutch could gain control of Straits trade.2 Raffles arrived in Singapore on board the Indiana on 29 January 1819.
+Raffles had foreseen that without a strategic British trading post located within the Straits, the Dutch could gain control of Straits trade.2 Raffles arrived in Singapore on board the Indiana on 28 January 1819.
 Accompanied by William Farquhar and a sepoy, he met Temenggong Abdul Rahman to negotiate for a British trading post to be established on the island.
-On 6 February 1819, Raffles signed an official treaty with Sultan Hussein and the temenggong and on this day, the Union Jack was officially hoisted in Singapore.3
+On 6 February 1819, Raffles signed an official treaty with Sultan Hussein and the Temenggong and on this day, the Union Jack was officially hoisted in Singapore.3

 Raffles Town Plan (Jackson Plan)